Cherry Fold Community Primary School

 Meet the Staff

-Miss Whittaker and Mrs Marsden support us to be the best we can be and to ‘Enjoy, Respect and Succeed’ when working with our class!
+Miss Rawnsley, Mrs Marsden and Mrs Elliott support us to be the best we can be and to ‘Enjoy, Respect and Succeed’ when working with our class!

 As a member of Hugless Douglas class, you will continue on your journey to become a resourceful and resilient learner while exploring the wider world in a fun and exciting way!